We have many resources for parents.

 Harassment may include:

-14. Coaches sanctioned by FHYAA sports shall adhere to the FHYAA Code of Ethics herein and the FHYAA Code of Conduct.
-Additionally, they shall abide by any other Code of Conduct established for that individual sport.
-The Commissioner of each sport shall initially review and investigate allegations of code violations to determine whether the allegation warrants further action, including, but not limited to, deciding not to act upon a complaint, or suspension and/or removal of the individual from coaching eligibility.
-The Commissioner has the authority to take immediate action.
-All final actions by a Commissioner in response to an allegation of an FHYAA Code violation by a coach will be reported to the Board at the next regularly scheduled board meeting, or special meeting called by the President.
-Documentation of the allegation and any subsequent action(s) shall be handled in accordance with paragraph H.3.6 of the FHYAA Board Policies and Procedures Manual (Updated 2007).
-Decisions of a Commissioner may be appealed to the Board.
-Disciplinary decisions by a Commissioner shall be final unless it is demonstrated by clear and convincing evidence that the final decision of the Commissioner is based on error.
-Subject to the foregoing standard of proof, an affected party may seek review from the Board of a disciplinary decision pursuant to procedures established by the FHYAA Board Policies and Procedures Manual.
+14. Coaches sanctioned by Fort Hunt Sports shall adhere to the Fort Hunt Sports Code of Ethics herein and the Fort Hunt Sports Code of Conduct.
+Additionally, they shall abide by any other code of conduct established for that individual sport.
+The commissioner of each sport shall initially review and investigate allegations of code violations to determine whether the allegation warrants further action, including, but not limited to, deciding not to act upon a complaint, or suspension and/or removal of the individual from coaching eligibility.
+The commissioner has the authority to take immediate action.
+All final actions by a commissioner in response to an allegation of a Fort Hunt Sports code violation by a coach will be reported to the Fort Hunt Sports Board at the next regularly scheduled board meeting, or special meeting called by the President.
+Documentation of the allegation and any subsequent action(s) shall be handled in accordance with paragraph H.3.6 of the Fort Hunt Sports Board Policies and Procedures Manual (Updated 2007).
+Decisions of a commissioner may be appealed to the Board.
+Disciplinary decisions by a commissioner shall be final unless it is demonstrated by clear and convincing evidence that the final decision of the commissioner is based on error.
+Subject to the foregoing standard of proof, an affected party may seek review from the Board of a disciplinary decision pursuant to procedures established by the Fort Hunt Sports Board Policies and Procedures Manual.
 Such procedures will permit the party requesting the review to present evidence on the asserted error, and the presentation of evidence and argument in response to such assertion.
-In the event that the Board determines that an error is present, the Board will either return the matter to the Commissioner for disposition or will issue a decision, which shall be final and noted in the official FHYAA Board minutes.
+In the event that the Board determines that an error is present, the Board will either return the matter to the commissioner for disposition or will issue a decision, which shall be final and noted in the official Fort Hunt Sports Board minutes.

 Frequently Asked Questions